sql-machine-learning/elasticdl/README.md

 from the most recent checkpoint files.

 ElasticDL, as an enhancement of TensorFlow's distributed training feature, supports fault-tolerance.
 In the case that some processes fail, the job would go on running.
-Therefore, ElasticDL doesn't need to checkpoint nor recover from checkpoints.
+Therefore, ElasticDL doesn't need to save checkpoint nor recover from checkpoints.

 The feature of fault-tolerance makes ElasticDL works with the priority-based preemption of Kubernetes to achieve elastic scheduling.
 When Kubernetes kills